Gymnopedie is located in a residential neighborhood. We decline booking some events that we sense will damage our relationships on our block.

 All our renters are agreeing to the following rules:

 No smoking indoors - Our renters work with our venue to strictly enforce a policy of no smoking indoors.
-Vaping is ok if it creates no odor, but it isn’t the greatest, as it can sometimes visually encourage other types of smoking.
-Smoking cigarettes and marijuana in our Backyard is allowed.
-If the Backyard is not a part of the rental, our renters work with the venue to get all smokers to walk around the block while they smoke.
+Vaping is ok if it creates no odor.
+Smoking cigarettes and marijuana in our backyard is allowed.
+If the backyard is not a part of the rental, our renters work with the venue to get all smokers to walk around the block while they smoke.
 Smoking on the church’s front lawn or sidewalks is not allowed.
 If three separate incidents of smoking cigarettes or marijuana indoors occur at an event, the renter and venue agree to end the event early.

-We minimize outdoor gatherings - In general, no people should be hanging out on the sidewalks and front lawn of the church.
-Queues before ticketed events is fine.
-Attendees are coming or going, not hanging out around the property.
-If more than 3 attendees are hanging out for a prolonged period on the sidewalk or front lawn, the renter works with the venue to clear these people.
-If the venue feels that prolonged hangouts on the front lawn and sidewalks have become a persistent and unchecked part of the event, the renter agrees to end the event early at the time of that assessment.
+We minimize outdoor gatherings - In general, guests should not be hanging out on the sidewalks and front lawn of the church.
+Queues before ticketed events are fine.
+Attendees are coming or going, not hanging out around the outside of the property.

 In particular, our neighbors complain when our attendees dress too provocatively and hang around outside.
-If your event involves your guests wearing lingerie, fetish gear, or something like a bikini or underwear, you should look for another venue.
+If your event involves your guests wearing lingerie, fetish gear, or something like a bikini or underwear, we may decline booking your event.

 Strictly enforcing capacity - If the venue performs a head count and finds that the event is 10 people over the agreed upon capacity limit, the venue works to reduce the capacity back to the maximum within 10 minutes.
 If the venue remains over capacity for over 10 minutes with no active efforts from the renters, the renter and venue agree to end the event early, at the time of that assessment.